Emilfranord/Ecosystem/README.md

 # Ecosystem

-Projekt lavet af Emil Boesgaard Nørbjerg i forbindelse med programmeringsundervisningen på H.C.Ørsted gymnatiet Lyngby.
+Project written by Emil Boesgaard Nørbjerg in connection with the CS / programming course at H.C.Ørsted gymnatiet, Lyngby.

+The project is an exercise in OOP and the use of inheritance and polymorphism in java and processing.